-ACCT 280 Accounting I (Financial)
+Accounting

-Introduction to the principles and concepts of accounting and the application of procedures relating to the complete accounting cycle.
-Preparation of financial statements for sole proprietorships, partnerships, and corporations is emphasized.
-Prerequisite: sophomore standing; MGMT 150 and 152 highly recommended.
-A grade of C or higher is highly recommended before progressing to ACCT 281.

-ACCT 281 Accounting II (Managerial)

-Application of procedures relating to transactions affecting corporations.
-Interpretation of financial statements for managerial purposes is emphasized.
-Prerequisite: ACCT 280 (A grade of C or higher in ACCT 280 is highly recommended).

-ACCT 381 Federal Income Tax - Individuals

-Focuses on the federal income taxation of individuals.
-Emphasizes conceptual framework underlying the U.S. tax system as well as tax accounting procedures and federal tax law relating to the preparation of individual tax returns.
+ACCT 280 Accounting I (Financial) 3 hrs Introduction to the principles and concepts of accounting and the application of procedures to the complete accounting cycle.
+Preparation of financial statements for sole proprietorshi partnerships, and corporations is emphasized.
+Prerequisite: sophomore standing; MGMT 152 highly recommended.
+A grade of C or higher is highly recommended before progressi ACCT 281. ps, 150 and ACCT 281 Accounting II (Managerial) 3 hrs Application of procedures relating to transactions affecting corporations.
+Interpretation of fi statements for managerial purposes is emphasized.
+Prerequisite: ACCT 280 (A grade of C in ACCT 280 is highly recommended).
+ACCT 381 Federal Income Tax - Individuals 3 hrs Focuses on the federal income taxation of individuals.
+Emphasizes conceptual framework the U.S. tax system as well as tax accounting procedures and federal tax law relating to th preparation of individual tax returns.
 Prerequisites: ACCT 281 and junior standing.

-ACCT 382 Intermediate Accounting I

-Development of accounting theory and practice as applied to: the institutional structure of financial accounting; conceptual framework and financial reporting; overview of accounting systems; review of accounting procedures; income statement; balance sheet; statement of cash flows; cash; receivables; valuation of inventories and cost of goods sold; and time value of money.
-Prerequisite: ACCT 281.

-ACCT 383 Intermediate Accounting II

-Development of accounting theory and practice as applied to: conceptual framework and financial reporting; acquisition, disposal and depreciation of long-term assets; current and contingent liabilities; long-term liabilities; owners' equity-contributed capital and retained earnings.
-Prerequisite: ACCT 382.

-ACCT 384 Intermediate Accounting III

-Development of accounting theory and practice as applied to: conceptual framework and financial reporting; complexities of revenue recognition; investments in financial instruments; leases; income taxes; pensions; accounting changes and error correction; and earnings per share.
-Prerequisite: ACCT 383.

-ACCT 385 Accounting Information Systems

-Theory, design and implementation of Accounting Information Systems, including the business application of computerized spreadsheets, databases, and commercial software packages.
-Prerequisites: ACCT 281, CISS 170.

-ACCT 386 Managerial and Cost Accounting

-Accounting data and other financial data applied to the management of an enterprise.
-Cost accounting as a part of the spectrum of manufacturing costs is studied.
-Particular emphasis is placed on planning and controlling.
-Prerequisite: ACCT 281.

-ACCT 481 Federal Income Tax - Corporations

-Focuses on the federal income taxation of corporations and shareholders; corporate formation and capital structure; corporate distributions; corporate liquidations; penalty taxes on corporations; partnerships; S corporations.
+ACCT 382 Intermediate Accounting I 3 hrs Development of accounting theory and practice as applied to: the institutional structure of accounting; conceptual framework and financial reporting; overview of accounting systems accounting procedures; income statement; balance sheet; statement of cash flows; cash; revaluation of inventories and cost of goods sold; and time value of money.
+Prerequisite: ACC ; review of eceivables; ACCT 383 Intermediate Accounting II 3 hrs Development of accounting theory and practice as applied to: conceptual framework and fireporting; acquisition, disposal and depreciation of long-term assets; current and continger liabilities; long-term liabilities; owners' equity-contributed capital and retained earnings.
+Pre ACCT 382. nt ACCT 384 Intermediate Accounting III 3 hrs Development of accounting theory and practice as applied to: conceptual framework and fireporting; complexities of revenue recognition; investments in financial instruments; leases taxes; pensions; accounting changes and error correction; and earnings per share.
+Prerequ ACCT 383. ; income ACCT 385 Accounting Information Systems 3 hrs Theory, design and implementation of Accounting Information Systems, including the busir application of computerized spreadsheets, databases, and commercial software packages Prerequisites: ACCT 281, CISS 170. ness ACCT 386 Managerial and Cost Accounting 3 hrs Accounting data and other financial data applied to the management of an enterprise.
+Cos accounting as a part of the spectrum of manufacturing costs is studied.
+Particular emphas on planning and controlling.
+Prerequisite: ACCT 281 .
+ACCT 481 Federal Income Tax - Corporations 3 hrs Focuses on the federal income taxation of corporations and shareholders; corporate forma capital structure; corporate distributions; corporate liquidations; penalty taxes on corporation partnerships; S corporations.
 Prerequisites: ACCT 381 and senior standing.

-ACCT 485 Fund and Government Accounting

-Study of accounting and reporting concepts, standards, and procedures applicable to city, county, and state governments, the federal government, and not-for-profit institutions.
-Prerequisite: Nine hours of accounting.
+ACCT 485 Fund and Government Accounting 3 hrs Study of accounting and reporting concepts, standards, and procedures applicable to city, and state governments, the federal government, and not-for-profit institutions.
+Prerequisite hours of accounting. •

-ACCT 488 Advanced Financial Accounting

-Policies and procedures used in preparing financial statements and reports.
-Prerequisites: ACCT 382 and ACCT 383.

-ACCT 489 Auditing I
+ACCT 488 Advanced Financial Accounting3 hrs.Policies and procedures used in preparing financial statements and reports.
+Prerequisites: ACCT382 and ACCT 383.
+ACCT 489 Auditing I 3 hrs.
 Design, installation, and unification of accounting systems and the concepts and procedures used in auditing financial statements.
 Prerequisites: Twelve hours upper-level accounting including ACCT 382 and ACCT 383.

-ACCT 490 Auditing II
+ACCT 490 Auditing II 3 hrs.
 Focus is on practical application of the conceptual structure of the audit process, risk assessment in the audit process, evidence gathering and evaluation, and special topics to auditing a comprehensive audit case.
 Prerequisites: ACCT 382, 383, 384, and 489.